 The beauty of staying at Presidential Apartments Marylebone is that every area of London is easily accessible.
-From Soho, why not head to Kings Cross or Camden to experience the best of London's nightlife; to Marylebone for experiencing the London's shopping district; Kensington & Chelsea to visit the museums or Westminster and Waterloo for the capital’s iconic attractions?
+From Soho, why not head to Kings Cross or Camden to experience the best of London's nightlife.
+Head to Marylebone for experiencing London's shopping district; Kensington & Chelsea to visit the museums or Westminster and Waterloo for the capital’s iconic attractions.

 We are using cookies to give you the best experience on our website.